Abhiravkul/wallet-service/README.md

 ## Frontend Responsibilities

-The frontend is intentionally minimal but non-toy.
+The frontend is intentionally minimal.

 It: